CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### LINCS

 The LINCS Technology Project permits remote access for privileged functions to support operational needs.
 The technical staff documents, monitors, and controls all methods of remote access to the information system including remote access for privileged functions.
-Privileged user access is only permitted through the use of Secure Shell (SSH) or the Remote Desktop Protocol (RDP) where the user will authenticate to the device through this secure channel.
+Privileged user access is only permitted through the use of Secure Shell (SSH) where the user will authenticate to the device through this secure channel.
 Virtual Private Networking (VPN) is not enabled in any form within the LINCS accreditation boundary.

 ### AC-18: Wireless Access